LogiqueClergyman/React-scratch-rewrite/readme.md

 ---

-<p align="center"> A rewrite of all popular features of the one and only ReactJS.
+<p align="center"> A rewrite of the core functionalities of ReactJS.
     <br>
 </p>